ebb317/vincent/README.md

 All strokes also have a randomised length, also hard coded.

-The strokes randomly picks a color from the array of colors defined by the PaintingStroke.
+The strokes randomly pick a color from the array of colors defined by the PaintingStroke.
 In the sketch sample, I used multipliers to increase the chance for specific colors to be picked.

 ## Why?